 Armadillo: Dasypus novemcinctus

-Armadillos are not native to Florida, but are now common over most of the state.
-Armadillos like forested or semi-open habitats with loose textured soil that allows them to dig easily.
-They eat many insects, or other invertebrates, and some plants.
-They most often feed at night, and have very poor eyesight.
+This native mammal of southwestern North America has expanded its range into Florida.
+Introductions of armadillos also occurred along the east coast of Florida as early as the 1920s and in southern Alabama in the 1960s.
+Armadillos are now common throughout most of the state and are considered to be naturalized.
+Armadillos prefer forested or semi-open habitats with loose textured soil that allows them to dig easily.
+They eat many insects, other invertebrates, and plants.
+They are most active at night, and have very poor eyesight.

-Armadillos prolific rooting and burrowing can severely damage lawns and flower-beds.
-To reduce armadillo damage to your lawn keep watering and fertilization to a minimum.
-Moist soil and lush vegetation bring earth worms and insect larvae (armadillo candy!) to the surface of the soil.
-Armadillos can sometimes be enticed to move by watering areas adjacent to the damage site.
-Also, watering gardens in the morning is preferable since the soil can dry out in the afternoon and not be as easily detected by night-foraging armadillos.
-Armadillos can also be excluded from small areas of extensive damage with fencing at least 2 feet high and with bottom buried at least 18 inches deep.
+Armadillos prolific rooting and burrowing can damage lawns and flower-beds.
+To reduce armadillo damage to your lawn, keep watering and fertilization to a minimum.
+Moist soil and lush vegetation bring earth worms and insect larvae to the surface of the soil.
+Armadillos can sometimes be enticed to move on by watering areas adjacent to the damage site.
+Also, watering gardens in the morning is preferable since the soil can dry out in the afternoon and not be as easily detected by noctournal armadillos.
+Armadillos can be excluded from small areas with extensive damage by using fencing at least 2 feet high and with an apron buried at least 18 inches deep.

 You can receive technical assistance for armadillo problems by contacting your nearest FWC regional office.